The benefits of a Settler Stable

 All Outpost Buildings horse stables, stalls and shelters are built to provide security, protection and comfort to your horses, whether that be from temperature, insect, weather, or any other common rural annoyances or threats.

-Settler Horse Stables feature a classic centre-pitch roof, providing plenty of headspace for horses to rear and play while also providing an ideal angle for keeping rain and leaves off the roof.
-If you’ve got larger breeds of horses to house, then a Settler Horse Stable is an excellent choice, both in terms of low maintenance and in terms of happier horses.
+Settler stables feature a classic centre-pitch roof, providing plenty of headspace for horses to rear and play while also providing an ideal angle for keeping rain and leaves off the roof.
+If you’ve got larger breeds of horses to house, then a Settler Stable is an excellent choice, both in terms of low maintenance and in terms of happier horses.

-If you suddenly need more room for a new project, or it's time to shift the pasture for your horses, moving a Settler Horse Stable is as easy as a 4WD, a tow rope, and maybe a friendly guiding hand or two.
+If you suddenly need more room for a new project, or it's time to shift the pasture for your horses, moving a settler stable is as easy as a 4WD, a tow rope, and maybe a friendly guiding hand or two.
 You can even bring them with you to a new property if you sell your current one - with a portable kitset, what you do with your stable is always your choice.

 These are some of the toughest, most durable horse shelters available in New Zealand, built to last with locally sourced, sustainable NZ timber framing and durable iron roofing - all constructed with a specialised design ideal for any size of horses.